 Here’s a wee video to help you decide…

 Why would you buy one instead of the other?

-The summerhouses are single skinned buildings, which means you only have one layer of wall, whereas your cabins have several layers of wall, including insulation and lining on the inside to make the more efficient for year round use.
+The summerhouses are single skinned buildings, which means you only have one layer of wall.
+Whereas your cabins have several layers of wall, including insulation and lining on the inside to make them more efficient for year round use.

-There are customers that do use them in the wintertime, but it is realistically for summertime use, and you would be maybe entertaining your friends, having a barbecue, doing the sort of things where you’re enjoying your garden when it’s lovely and sunny.
+There are customers that do use them in the wintertime, but it is realistically for summertime use.
+You would maybe entertain your friends, have a barbecue, or doing the sort of things where you’re enjoying your garden when it’s lovely and sunny.

 So that’s the two differences.

-One is single skinned, one is fully lined and insulated, all singing, all dancing, highly efficient through the whole year, and the other is seasonal, and the price reflects that.
+One is single skinned and seasonal.
+The other is a fully lined and insulated, all singing, all dancing, highly efficient throughout the whole year.
+And the price reflects that.